kronnnnnn/MediaPruner/CONTRIBUTING.md

    git commit -m "fix: resolve issue with..."
    ```

-3. Push to your fork and create a Pull Request
+3. Push to your fork and create a Pull Request targeting `develop`

-4. Ensure CI checks pass
+4. Ensure CI checks pass on `develop`

 5. Wait for review and address any feedback

+> Note: Maintainers will merge `develop` into `main` via a separate PR once `develop` is stable and CI checks are green.
+This ensures nothing lands in `main` directly without passing through `develop`.

 ## Commit Message Convention